-Runners in the "Encierro" must wear either a white shirt or white pants and have a red scarf or long red cloth tied around their waists and necks.
+For all those participating in the run, please register in advance and be sure to wear white clothing with a piece of red cloth for your neck or waist!
 Of course, this being New Orleans, many of the participants take it even further, showing up in clever and imaginative costumes, especially as matadors and bulls.

-Those who just wish to watch the run are advised to stake out their places on the sidewalks along the route well ahead of time.
+Those who just want to spectate and watch the run from a “safe distance” are advised to stake out their places on the sidewalks along the route well ahead of time.
 This is a very popular event that grows every year and good viewing positions may well be at a premium come race time.
-Last year's Encierro drew 14,000 participants and spectators and between 350 and 400 "bulls."

 For further information on all of the San Fermin Festival events, price ranges, guidelines and other details, go to the group's website www.nolabulls.com.
-You can read more about them on Facebook and Twitter as well.
+You can read more about them on Facebook and Twitter.